cmsc426spring2019/cmsc426spring2019.github.io/graphseg.md

 <div class="row">
     <div class="column">
         <img src="/assets/graphseg/segmentation_example1.png" width="400">
-        <div class="figcaption">Segmentation into categories.
+        <div class="figcaption" style="text-align: center" style="text-align: center" style="text-align: center">Segmentation into categories.
 Image from Mishra, Ajay K., and Yiannis Aloimonos.
 "Visual segmentation of “Simple” objects for robots." *Robotics: Science and Systems VII* 217 (2012). </div>
     </div>

     <div class="column">
         <img src="/assets/graphseg/segmentation_example2.png" width="400">
-        <div class="figcaption">Source: Wikimedia Commons</div>
+        <div class="figcaption" style="text-align: center">Source: Wikimedia Commons</div>
     </div>
 </div>
 </div>

-In fact, we’re already seen an example of simple foreground/background
+In fact, we’ve already seen an example of simple foreground/background
 segmentation: the GMM-based orange ball detector from project 1!
-But the approach we used there (train a GMM to recognize a range of colors characteristic of a specific object) had obvious limitations: it only detected a single object, and needed a set of training data to do so.
+But the approach we used there (train a GMM to recognize a range of colors characteristic of a specific object) had obvious limitations: it could only segment that one specific object, and needed a set of training data to do so.
 What if we want something more powerful and generalizable?

 ## Motivation: Segmentation with Fixations